Table of Contents

 - Finally, pressing the up arrow will kick the motor on and take the e-bike at around 5 km/h

-Activating the Smart Assist mode can be a little bit tricky, too.
-After playing a bit with the controller, I found the way, which is simpler than I thought:
+I found that activating the Smart Assist mode was a little bit confusing.
+After playing a bit with the controller, here’s the simple method I discovered:

-- Press the down arrow for 3 seconds
+- Press and hold the down arrow for 3 seconds

 To deactivate the mode, you have to press any of the arrows.